OmriLeviGit/Auto-List-Management-Obsidian/README.md

 ## Performance

-The live update feature renumbers lists locally, adjusting the current line based on the previous line until it reaches the first correctly numbered line, which minimizes unnecessary calculations.
+The live update feature renumbers lists locally, adjusting only the lines up to the first correctly numbered line, which reduces unnecessary calculations.
-In addition, the plugin was tested with documents containing lists with over 10,000 lines, and no performance issues were found on my machine.
+The plugin was tested with documents containing lists with over 10,000 lines, and no performance issues were found on my machine.

 ## Limitations